Call Us | 318-377-1555

 A conviction for a crime of violence such as assault and battery cannot be expunged after the fact.
 Don’t allow your case to get out of hand; seek the representation of a knowledgeable criminal defense lawyer in Louisiana who handles assault and battery charges to defend you as soon as possible.

 There are solid defenses to assault and battery charges that an attorney will use depending on the facts of your case.
-Attorney Eric Johnson has fought criminal charges for over 27 years and will use his experience to craft a solid defense for you.
+Louisiana assault and battery attorney Eric Johnson has fought criminal charges for over 27 years and will use his experience to craft a solid defense for you.
 Discuss your case for free by connecting with Eric online or calling 318-377-1555.